Skryje (Rakovník District)

 Skryje is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
-It has about 100 inhabitants.
-The historic centre of the village is well preserved and is protected by law as a village monument zone.
+It has about 200 inhabitants.
+The historic centre of the village is well preserved and is protected as a village monument zone.

+Etymology

+The word skryj denoted a person who was hiding or who was hiding something.
+The name Skryje denoted the village where such people lived.